dataplat/FabricTools/CONTRIBUTING.md

     ```
     This will build the module and create a new folder in the root of the repository called `output`.
 It will also load the new module into your current session.

-4. You can then run the Pester tests to ensure that everything is working as expected.
+4. AFTER building, you can then run the Pester tests to ensure that everything is working as expected.
 The tests are located in the `tests` folder and can be run using the following command:
     ```PowerShell
-    Invoke-Pester
+    Invoke-Pester ./tests/
     ```
     This will run all the tests in the `tests` folder and output the results to the console.

 5. You can also simulate the deployment testing by running the following command:
     ```PowerShell
-    ./build.ps1 -Tasks test
+    ./build.ps1 -Tasks build,test
     ```

 6. Once you are happy with your code, push your branch to GitHub and create a PR against the repo.

 # Thanks!